Skip to content

 • Ask them to add one short line explaining what their Nicofiend does.
 For example: “It tells people everyone else is doing it” or “It makes something look harmless when it is not.”

 • Explain that children and young people across Wales can enter their designs into the national Nicofiends competition.
-The 12 winning designs will become official Nicofiends campaign characters and feature in a national campaign in 2027.
+Winning character ideas may be adapted or developed for official Nicofiends campaign materials in 2027 and later.

 • Give time at the end for volunteers to share their character, name or idea if they want to.